 The environmental impacts of raw material production, fabric processing and product manufacturing are significant.
 It’s crucial to be conscious of emissions, water, chemistry and waste impacts of our raw material choices and manufacturing partners.

-Across the fashion business, raw material production is where some of the highest environmental impacts sit.
-Therefore, it’s one of our biggest focus areas.
-In the last few years we’ve made significant inroads adopting sustainable alternatives for our top raw materials and are committed to continual progress.
+Across the fashion business, raw material production is where some of the highest environmental impact sit — including water, biodiversity and carbon impacts.
+Therefore, it’s one of our biggest opportunities to reduce GHG emissions, biodiversity impacts and water usage.
+Over the last few years, we’ve made significant improvement through adopting sustainable alternatives for our top raw materials and are committed to continual progress.

 Better Cotton is sourced via a system of Mass Balance and is not physically traceable to end products.
 See bettercotton.org/massbalance for details.

 - Care for the health of soil

 We only use goose down that’s certified to the Responsible Down Standard (RDS).